steinim/maturity_model_blogpost/content.md

 ![The maturity model for continuous delivery](http://bekkopen.github.io/maturity-model)

 In the model, we use seven aspects that we find to be essential to continuous delivery.
 They are Process & Organisation, Technology, Quality assurance, Deployment routines, Configuration management, and Build & Continuous integration.
-For each of these aspects, we assess the organisation's maturity level.
+For each of these aspects, we assess the organisation’s maturity level.
 We use the levels big challenges, baseline, intermediate and advanced.
 The organisation should aim to move to a higher level to achieve continuous delivery.

 HOW TO USE THE MODEL
 --------------------